Picovoice/llm-compression-benchmark/README.md

 ### Quantization (C4)

 We need a sample dataset for quantization algorithms (GPTQ, picoLLM).
 We use 128 randomly selected text snippets from the train portion of the [C4 dataset](https://huggingface.co/datasets/c4).
-Once you download the dataset run the following from the root of the repository to extract and normalize the data:
+Once you download the dataset, run the following from the root of the repository to extract and normalize the data:

 ```console